-Collagen is the most abundant protein in the body, and it forms the primary building blocks of our skin, hair, nails, tendons, cartilage, bones and joints.
-Think of collagen like the scaffolding that supports supports and protects our skin’s outer layer, keeping it smooth and firm.
+Collagen is the most abundant protein in the body, and it forms the primary building blocks of our skin, hair, nails, tendons, cartilage, bones, and joints [source].
+Think of collagen as the scaffolding that supports and protects our skin’s outer layer, keeping it smooth and firm [source].

 Why do we need to supplement collagen?

 As we age, we produce less collagen.
 Without a strong scaffolding of support, our skin becomes more prone to sagging and wrinkling.
-Collagen provides the amino acids your body needs to produce youthful skin – and beautiful hair, strong nails and healthy joints.
+Collagen provides the amino acids your body needs to produce youthful skin [source] and beautiful hair, strong nails, and healthy joints [source].
 What I love about collagen protein is that it contains approximately 97% protein, and it’s supplied in a form that is easily absorbed and digested by the human body.

-Collagen is one of the primary structural elements of skin, and supplemental collagen has been shown to help improve skin elasticity, reduce wrinkling and may even protect against the aging effects of sunlight.
+Collagen is one of the primary structural elements of skin, and supplemental collagen has been shown to help improve skin elasticity [source], reduce wrinkling [source], and may even protect against the aging effects of sunlight [source].

 Here are a few easy breakfast options:

-- Smoothie – Add 10-20 grams (1–2 scoops) of collagen peptides to your liquid breakfast
+Smoothie – Add 10 to 20 grams (1–2 scoops) of collagen peptides to your liquid breakfast.

-- Vital Proteins Glow collagen shots – You’re not only getting collagen peptides but also 60mg of hyaluronic acid plus biotin (a must for healthy hair) and vitamin C, which combats free radicals, age spots and dullness.
+Vital Proteins Glow collagen shots – You’re not only getting collagen peptides but also 60 mg of hyaluronic acid plus biotin (a must for healthy hair) and vitamin C, which combats free radicals, age spots, and dullness [source].

-Nutritionists recommend a protein-rich snack after a workout to help muscles and joints recover.
-Collagen not only makes a good protein source but hydrolyzed collagen has also been shown to manage inflammation and reduce joint pain.
+Nutritionists recommend a protein-rich snack after a workout to help your muscles and joints recover.
+Collagen not only makes a good protein source but hydrolyzed collagen has also been shown to manage inflammation and reduce joint pain [source].

 Here are some protein-rich meals snacks to have post-workout:

-- Smoothie – 1 scoop of collagen or whey protein powder, a handful of greens, 1/2 cup of berries, 1 tablespoon of almond butter or ½ avocado, almond or coconut milk, plus a dash of cinnamon.
-Or try this one.
+Smoothie – 1 scoop of collagen peptides or whey protein powder, a handful of greens, 1/2 cup of berries, 1 tablespoon of almond butter or ½ avocado, almond or coconut milk, plus a dash of cinnamon.
+Or try one of these smoothie recipes.

-- Bone broth – with abundance of amino acids, bone broth prevents muscle breakdown and increases your metabolism
+Bone broth – with an abundance of amino acids, bone broth prevents muscle breakdown and increases your metabolism.

-Collagen contains glycine, which is helpful in decreasing anxiety and promoting mental calmness.
-Add collagen to an afternoon matcha latte for a dose of L-theanine, an amino acid that helps to improve focus and mental alertness.
-If you’re on the go, carry a Zen shot and you’ll get the same relaxation benefits of collagen and L-theanine.
+Collagen contains glycine, which helps decrease anxiety and promotes mental calmness.
+Add collagen to an afternoon matcha latte for a dose of L-theanine, an amino acid that helps to improve focus and mental alertness [source].

 The glycine in collagen is also helpful at bedtime.
-Studies show that taking 3 grams of glycine (found in a 20 gram serving of collagen) before bed improves the quality of your sleep.
-Take collagen along with functional ingredients like melatonin and magnesium support deeper, more restorative sleep.
+Studies show that glycine promotes and improves the quality of sleep [source].
+Taking collagen along with functional ingredients like melatonin and magnesium supports deeper, more restorative sleep.